-In a world where everyone is chasing big fashion, luxury cars, and Bitcoins, investments mean much.
-All of us want to grow our capital and hence, become more independent, powerful, and meaningful.
-The list of adjectives can go on more.
+In a world where everyone is chasing big fashion, luxury cars, and Bitcoins, the investments we make can mean a lot.
+In fact, most of us are stuck in a never ending cycle to learn more about investing, ultimately increasing our capital and overall net worth.
+In doing so, we become more independent, powerful, and meaningful.
+The list of adjectives can go on and on.

 But what if you were told that your biggest investment ever was… you?
 Yes, you, with your own weaknesses and toxic patterns; with your low self-esteem or chronic stress, with no work-life balance.

 If these words seem so familiar, you know what we’re talking about.

 Every person has got the inner strength, or ‘resource’.
 You can either act to fill it up or drain it.
 There’s no neutral ground when it gets to self-care and self-improvement.
 Refilling your heart with something that builds you up, encourages you, motivates you, and helps you become better is how you invest in yourself.